 In this case, stay committed to your health journey and lead by example.
 Ask your partner to keep their junk food in a separate room or the freezer.
 Out of sight, out of mind.
 If you find this food too tempting, log what you eat in a journal to stay accountable to yourself.

 It is hard to reach your overall health goals when you’re not in alignment.
-We recommend you start by taking advantage of the benefits of working out with your partner.
-These benefits will fuel the motivation to eat healthier together.
+We recommend you start by taking advantage of the benefits of working out with your partner or picking up some active hobbies that you enjoy doing together.
+Doing these activities together will fuel the motivation to eat healthier together.

 Step #5: Track unexpected perks.